-Good morning, good afternoon and good evening wherever you are in the world, welcome to EV News Daily for Tuesday 16th April 2019.
-It’s Martyn Lee here and I’ve been through every EV story I could find today, and picked out the best ones to save you time.
+Good morning, good afternoon and good evening wherever you are in the world, welcome to EV News Daily for Tuesday 30th April 2019.
+It’s Martyn Lee here and I’ve been through every EV story I could find today to save you time.

 Thank you to MYEV.com for helping make this show, they’ve built the first marketplace specifically for Electric Vehicles.
 It’s a totally free marketplace that simplifies the buying and selling process, and help you learn about EVs along the way too.